 Add a compressor to the element that works against the kick and activate the sidechain option on it.
 Then route it to the kick, meaning that every time the kick hits, this element or group of elements will duck down.
 Try to have a fast attack and enough release for the kick body to go through and you will be good.

-There is nothing wrong with this process, so do not hesitate if you are doing something that is completely off to the process.
+There is nothing wrong with this process, so do not hesitate if you are doing something that is completely off from the process.
 Many people reach for the sidechain method to give space to their focal elements, which in our case today – is the kick!

-So that will conclude our take on processes how to mix your kick drum and we believe that we provided nice pointers on what you can do to enhance your sound.
+So that will conclude our take on processes on how to mix your kick drum and we believe that we provided nice pointers on what you can do to enhance your sound.
 The kick is a delicate element that takes lots of time to master, so no rush to get to the goal.

 If you are taking the mixing job seriously, this is one of the steps that you need to do in order to improve.
-Mixing is a technique that fades if not practiced often, so take care about that.
+Mixing is a technique that fades if not practiced often, so take care of that.